macelik/Meta-Pipeline/README.md

 ************************
 ## Sample Output
+The results below belong to Kefir simulated data.
+Filtered at Species level with a threshold of 5 percent.
+Unclassified portion is always shown regardless of the threshold.
 ![Comparison of outputs in a bar plot](/sample/bar_grouped.png)

 ### Sample Output of CSV files.
-There are two csv files produced filtered one includes only the user defined taxonomy level (Pyhlum, Genus or Species) above a threshold set by the user while raw csv files includes everything.
-Below is the sample of filtered csv file at Pyhlum level, threshold is set to 5 percent.
+There are two csv files produced, filtered one includes only the user defined taxonomy level (Pyhlum, Genus or Species) above a threshold set by the user while raw csv files includes everything.

 ![image](https://user-images.githubusercontent.com/41537897/132211902-07cbbd47-5fbc-497f-aef5-ec1f25225d41.png)